AR-UNIT/SimpleLinuxShell/README.md

 ## What is it?
 The Simple Shell is a lightweight command-line interpreter designed to mimic the basic functionality of a Unix shell.
-Its primary purpose is to parse and execute user commands by interfacing with the operating system.
-It supports executing external programs, handling arguments, managing simple I/O redirection, and enabling basic shell features like command history and process management.
+Its primary purpose is to parse and execute user commands by interfacing with the operating system via system calls.
+It supports executing external programs, handling arguments, managing simple I/O redirection, and piping commands

 ## Limitations
 1. **Basic Features Only**: The shell includes only the bare essentials— no support for scripting, environment variable management, etc.
 2. **Limited Concurrency**: It can handle simple process management but lacks advanced job control, like running tasks in the background or toggling between foreground and background processes.
+3. **No command history**: There is no memory/storage of previously executed commands.

 ## Design Overview
 The Simple Shell consists of three primary components: